Pranita-10/Random-Password-Generator/README.md

 # Random Password Generator

-This is a simple web application that generates random passwords using HTML, CSS, and JavaScript.
+This is a simple web application that generates random passwords using **HTML, CSS, and JavaScript**.
 You can generate a secure password with a single click.

 ## Features:
 - Generates random passwords containing uppercase letters, lowercase letters, numbers, and symbols.